wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-characterization/introduction.rst

 .. code-block:: console

-   robotpy-characterization drive new
+   frc-characterization drive new

 The new project GUI should open momentarily.
 To launch other characterization projects, simply replace ``drive`` with the desired characterization type.

 While the new project GUI has buttons for launching both the logging tool and the analyzer tool, these can also be launched directly from the CLI by replacing ``new`` with ``logger`` or ``analyzer``.

-For more information on CLI usage, enter ``robot-characterization -h``.
+For more information on CLI usage, enter ``frc-characterization -h``.